arkCyber/AuroraExt/docs/features/ollama.md

 # Ollama

-Page Assist is designed to work with Ollama.
-Following are a few things you can do with Page Assist for your Ollama instance.
+Aurora is designed to work with Ollama.
+Following are a few things you can do with Aurora for your Ollama instance.

 ## Manage Ollama Models